 I play guitar and piano and in recent years, with plenty of free time, I have got somewhere with classical guitar.
 I have been composing music for many years but I have had very little formal training in music and I admit to being mainly self taught.
 I studied philosophy at Bedford College, University of London between 1971 and 1974 and after this I went to library college in Ealing between 1975 and 1976.
 I have worked in many libraries including Lambeth, The London Library, British Gas and the English Library at King Faisal Air Academy in Riyadh, Saudi Arabia.
 I worked for Amoco at their London office in a records management role for ten years but I lost my job after the company merged with BP in 1999.
-Being made redundant from Amoco gave me the free time to compose and arrange music and pursue various academic interests.
-Despite reaching retirement age in 2013, I am still registered with agencies for temporary and part time work.
+Being made redundant from Amoco gave me the free time to compose and arrange music and pursue various academic interests whilst being registered with agencies for temp work.

 I have very catholic tastes in classical music and I especially enjoy music by Jocelyn Pook, Mahler, Massenet, Chausson and Takemitsu.
 I also like opera, especially Puccini and sacred choral music.